ani171/MUX-Applications-in-Logic-Design/README.md

   2. Lower power consumption.
   3. Faster signal switching compared to other switches.
   4. Less susceptible to errors from noise or interference.

+### Domino logic
+* Function: Domino logic is a design approach in electronics.
+* Usage: Used to create efficient and fast digital circuits.
+* Working Principle: It employs a cascading structure, where the output of one stage triggers the next.
+* Advantages:
+  1. Faster operation due to sequential signal propagation.
+  2. Suitable for high-speed digital applications.
+  3. Simpler design compared to some other logic families.
+ 4. Well-suited for applications with minimal power constraints.

+### Dynamic Logic
+* Usage: Employed in creating high-performance digital circuits.
+* Working Principle: Relies on charge storage and release for signal processing.
+* Advantages:
+  1. Faster operation with parallel signal processing.
+  2. Efficient for high-speed applications.
+  3. Suitable for complex logic functions.
+  4. Well-adapted to dynamic and changing environments.
+  5. Potential for reduced power consumption compared to static approaches.